Tuesday, August 5, 2008

 I imagine you can do all of the above with the native Photoshop scripting.
 I just think it's cool being able to use Python instead of rooting through a language I'm less familiar with.
 Dinosaurs were roaming the earth the last time I tried anything in VB.

-If you dig this, I'd recommend reading the Scripting Guide and CS3 VBScript Reference found in the Adobe Photoshop Developer Center.
+If you dig this, I'd recommend reading the Photoshop CS5 Scripting Guide and Photoshop CS5 VBScript Reference found in the Adobe Photoshop Developer Center.
 While the above wasn't VBScript, the COM interface we used is nearly identical.

 Killer!